forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-4-1/README.md

 When the player gets in the colider the mine is set of and a black hole appears and starts rising and pulling the player in for a couple of seconds and then releases the player.
 ## Dash
 ### Instant dash
 The first dash implementation is used by pressing the LEFT shift key.
-You can dash in any direction.
+You can dash in ANY direction.
 Player needs to touch the ground before using this implementation again.
-### Dash boost
+### Dash pad
-write shit here
+The second dash implementation is a classic dash pad.
+Movement speed will recieve a boost when player steps on the pad, resets to default afterwards.